 As regional subdivisions are launched, participating clubs will be expected to participate in a minimum number of official USL Academy League games during each 3-month period of the regular season.
 For subdivisions with greater travel demands, play weekends may be utilized to maximize travel time, providing they follow the appropriate play to rest ratio for player safety & health.

-Focus is on getting as many clubs as possible building a high-standard pre-professional training environment.
-While we want to supplement that by providing meaningful USL-AL games within a regional footprint & select national events (such as USL-AC), we want to give each club the flexibility to add to their calendar with local friendlies, showcase tournaments, & international trips.
+The focus is on getting as many clubs as possible building a high-standard pre-professional training environment.
+While we want to supplement that by providing meaningful USL Academy League games within a regional footprint & select national events (such as USL Academy Cup), we want to give each club the flexibility to add to their calendar with local friendlies, showcase tournaments, & international trips.